cresset-template/cresset/README.md

    Cresset has been tested on Windows 11 WSL2 with the Windows CUDA driver using Docker Desktop for Windows.
 There is no need to install a separate WSL CUDA driver or Docker for Linux inside WSL.
+   Note that only Docker Desktop is under a commercial EULA and Docker Engine (for Linux) and Lima Docker (for Mac) are still both open-source.
    _N.B._ Windows Security real-time protection causes significant slowdown if enabled.
    Disable any active antivirus programs on Windows for best performance.
    _N.B._ Linux hosts may also install via this